-Recipients will be required to present their research to the Brandeis community and LALS program in connection with the LALS 1a course, and with a brief (@250 word) written description and any photos for circulation on social media and in the annual newsletter.
+Recipients will be required to present their research to the Brandeis community and LACLS program in connection with the LACLS 1a course, and with a brief (@250 word) written description and any photos for circulation on social media and in the annual newsletter.

 Recipients (undergraduate and graduate) must be enrolled at Brandeis during the semester or year after a summer research trip.

 Preparing Your Proposal